- HOME

 In accordance with Japanese GAAP, reserves are recorded in the consolidated financial statements when it is probable that they will be incurred and the amount can be reasonably estimated.

-There were no significant provisions at the end of March 2022 related to fines and settlements incurred in the future arising from cases prior to fiscal 2022.
+There were no significant reserves at the end of March 2023 related to fines and settlements incurred in the future arising from cases prior to fiscal 2023.

 Inquiry Desks